The Tractors: Biography

-The Tractors were formed in 1988 by Steve Ripley (January 1, 1950 – January 3, 2019).
-The original lineup comprised Ripley (guitar, lead vocals), Ron Getman (December 13, 1948 – January 12, 2021; electric guitar and slide guitar), Jamie Oldaker (September 5, 1951 – July 16, 2020; drums), Walt Richmond (bass vocals, keyboards), and Casey Van Beek (bass guitar, baritone vocals).
-All five members had previously been backing musicians for other notable artists, including Bob Dylan, Eric Clapton, Bonnie Raitt, Linda Ronstadt, Leonard Cohen, Oldaker had also played with Leon Russell, Peter Frampton, and Bob Seger.
+The Tractors were formed in 1988 by Steve Ripley.
+The original lineup comprised Ron Getman (electric guitar and slide guitar); Jamie Oldaker (drums); Walt Richmond (bass vocals, keyboards); Steve Ripley (guitar, lead vocals); and Casey Van Beek (bass guitar, baritone vocals).
+All five members had previously been backing musicians for other notable artists, including Bob Dylan, Eric Clapton, Bonnie Raitt, Linda Ronstadt, and Leonard Cohen.
+Oldaker had also played with Leon Russell, Peter Frampton, Ace Frehley, and Bob Seger.

 By 1990, the group was signed to Arista Nashville, a newly formed record label based in Nashville, Tennessee and a subsidiary of Arista Records.
-In 1994, they released their self-titled debut album, which produced the single, "Baby Likes to Rock It", and soon became the fastest-selling debut album from a country group to reach platinum status.
+In 1994, they released their self-titled debut album, which produced the single, "Baby Likes to Rock It," and soon became the fastest-selling debut album from a country group to reach platinum status.
 A Christmas album titled Have Yourself a Tractors Christmas soon followed.

 The Tractors were nominated for two Grammy Awards and won the Country Weekly 1995 Golden Pick Award for Favorite New Group.

 Their second album, Farmers in a Changing World, was released in 1998.
 The band's members, except for Ripley, soon departed for other projects, although they and Ripley remained close friends and made cameo appearances on subsequent albums.
 Ripley released the next Tractors album, Fast Girl, with several other musicians on Audium Entertainment in 2001.
 After Fast Girl, the Tractors left Audium and formed their own label, Boy Rocking Records.
 In 2009, the album, Trade Union, was released on the E1 label.

-Three of the group's five original members have since died; Steve Ripley died at age 69 after a lengthy battle with cancer on January 3, 2019; Jamie Oldaker died of cancer at age 68 on July 16, 2020; and Ron Getman died at age 71 on January 12, 2021, after a brief undisclosed illness.
-The two surviving original members – Casey Van Beek and Walt Richmond – continue to be musically active, having formed a group named Casey Van Beek and the Tulsa Groove, and releasing an album titled Heaven Forever as recently as 2020; Getman was a brief contributor to this group before his own death.
+Three of the group's five original members have since died; Steve Ripley died at age 69 after a lengthy battle with cancer on January 3, 2019; Jamie Oldaker died at age 68 on July 16, 2020, also having succumbed to cancer; and Ron Getman died at age 71 on January 12, 2021, after a brief undisclosed illness.
+The two surviving members – Casey Van Beek and Walt Richmond – continue to be musically active, having formed a group named Casey Van Beek and the Tulsa Groove, and releasing an album titled Heaven Forever as recently as 2020; Getman was a brief contributor to this group before his own death.